MunGell/awesome-for-beginners/README.md

 ## Swift

 - [OpenFoodFacts-iOS](https://github.com/openfoodfacts/openfoodfacts-ios) _(label: help-wanted)_ <br> Collaborative, free and open database of food products from around the world.
 Scan barcode to get info or add a product
+- [Scrippi](https://github.com/igormomc/Scrippi) _(label: help-wanted)_ <br> A macOS menu bar app designed to enhance productivity by simplifying the execution of frequently used scripts and commands.
+Customize your menu, quickly execute scripts, and choose your preferred terminal, all from your menu bar.
+Ideal for developers and IT professionals who frequently interact with command-line tools.

 ## TypeScript